stargate-bukkit/Stargate-Bukkit/README.md

 - Adds underwater portals
 - Makes it easier to add more default gates
 - Adds a new default gate which can be used underwater
-- Adds more items usable as buttons (corals, chest, shulker box), which allows underwater portals
+- Adds more items usable as buttons (corals, chest, shulker-box), which allows underwater portals
 - Splits a lot of the code into smaller objects
 - Moves duplicated code into helper classes
+- Re-implements vehicle teleportation
+- Makes boat teleportation work as expected
+- Makes it possible to teleport a player riding a pig or a horse
+- Makes both nether portals and end gateways work properly without causing mayhem
+- Replaces the modX and modZ stuff with yaw calculation to make it easier to understand
+- Comments all the code
+- Extracts portal options and portal-related locations to try and reduce size
+- Rewrites tons of code to make it more readable and manageable

 #### \[Version 0.8.0.3] PseudoKnight fork